aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 - name: 'og:image'
   content: 'https://assets.cloudskew.com/assets/misc/landing-page-hero-3.png'
 - name: 'og:description'
-  content: Take a peek into the internals of CloudSKew
+  content: Take a peek into the internals of CloudSkew
 ---

 # CloudSkew Architecture

 CloudSkew is a free online diagram editor for sketching cloud architecture diagrams ([see a quick demo video](https://www.youtube.com/watch?v=d-lIrtaFUe0)).
 Icons for AWS, Azure, GCP, Kubernetes, Alibaba Cloud etc are already preloaded in the app.
 All diagrams are securely saved in the cloud.
 Here are some [sample diagrams](./../docs/samples.md) created with CloudSkew.
 The full list of CloudSkew's features & capabilities can be seen [here](../docs/features.md).
 Currently, the product is in public preview.

 In this document, we'll do a deep-dive on CloudSkew's building blocks while also discussing the lessons learnt, key decisions & trade offs made _(this living document will be frequently updated as the architecture evolves)_.
-The diagram below represents the overall architecture of CloudSkew.

 ![cloudskew architecture](./../.vuepress/public/assets/pages/cloudskew-architecture/cloudskew-architecture.png)
 <p style="text-align: center;"><i><small><b>CloudSkew Architecture</b></small></i></p>

+The diagram above represents the overall architecture of CloudSkew.
+Let's now take a look at the individual building blocks.

 ## Apps